Spring-Loaded-Double-Pentograph-Robot/spring-loaded-double-pentograph-robot.github.io/_site/README.md

-# avatar-robots.github.io
+# spring-loaded-double-pentograph-robot.github.io

-Website for Avatar Robots.
+Website for the Spring Loaded Double Pantograph: A Robotic Mechanism for Safe Balance Training